-The links below contain extensive information on each of the different types of federal student aid available to prospective students like you to help cover the costs of a degree program.
+Federal Grants and Loans: The links below contain extensive information on each of the different types of federal student aid available to prospective students like you to help cover the costs of a degree program.
 Take the time to explore your options and understand which ones might meet your financing needs best.

 The following is a summary of the U.S. Department of Education’s Federal Student Aid (FSA) programs.
 Check with your school to find out in which programs it participates.